-Bella and I, the boyfriend was not available, went to the vicar of our parish–Church of England.
+Because the priest had refused to marry Laura and The boyfriend in his church, Laura and I, The Boyfriend was not available, went to meet the vicar of our parish church, a Church of England.

-This was a perfect result, the original wedding date was available I booked the church for the ceremony.
-Reception venue could remain the same.
+A perfect result, the original wedding date was available.
+I booked the church for the ceremony.
+The reception venue could remain the same.

-The phone rang; the shrill noise filled our empty house.
-A message was left on the machine, a message of doom.
+The phone rang.
+The shrill pitch reverberated around our empty home.
+A message was left on the machine.
+A message of doom.

-A banshee recorded her news, addressed to us, the parents.
+A banshee recorded her news on the answering machine, addressed to us, the parents.
 Our daughter would marry a serial adulterer.

-Husband and I shared a look–we knew the message to be true.
+Husband and I shared a look.
+We knew the message was true.

-Bella arrived home lulled by her train journey.
-We sat her down, and forwarded the bad tidings.
+Laura arrived home lulled by her train journey.
+We sat her down, then forwarded the bad tidings.

 She decided to drive to his house.
-Anxious for her return, we waited.
+Anxious for Laura’s return, we waited.

 A cold stone dropped in my stomach where it would remain.